Music producer Phil Spector, convicted of murder, dead at 81: media | DW | 17.01.2021

 It said the "official cause of death will be determined by the medical examiner."

-Spector was convicted of Clarkson in 2003 at his castle-like mansion on the edge of Los Angeles.
+In 2009, Spector was convicted of Clarkson's murder at his castle-like mansion on the edge of Los Angeles six years earlier.

 The star of "Barbarian Queen" and other B-movies, was found shot to death in the foyer of Spector's property.